Follow Us :

 By Dr Pramod Kumar Pandey - October 9, 2025

-Dr Pramod Kumar Pandey BSc (Hons), MSc, PhD, founder of PharmaGuru.co, is a highly experienced Analytical Research Expert with over 31 years in the pharmaceutical industry.
-He has played a key role in advancing innovation across leading Indian and global pharmaceutical companies.
-He can be reached at admin@pharmaguru.co
+Dr Pramod Kumar Pandey, BSc (Hons), MSc, PhD, is the Founder of PharmaGuru.co and an Analytical Research Expert with 31+ years of experience in the pharmaceutical industry.
+He is recognized for driving analytical innovation, research excellence, and regulatory-compliant quality advancements across leading Indian and global pharmaceutical companies.
+He can be contacted at admin@pharmaguru.co

-A Pharmaceutical Technical File is a detailed compilation of documents that proves a product’s compliance with applicable regulations and standards.
+A Pharmaceutical Technical File is a detailed compilation of documents that prove a product’s compliance with applicable regulations and standards.
 It is a mandatory requirement for many products, especially those requiring CE marking within the European Union.
 The file serves as crucial evidence of the product’s safety, efficacy, and overall performance.

-Technical File document acts as a central point of reference and holds detailed information regarding the pharmaceutical, its production, quality control, and much more.
+The Technical File document acts as a central point of reference and holds detailed information regarding the pharmaceutical, its production, quality control, and much more.

 In this blog post, I will discuss the definition, purpose, types, content, examples, and the advantages of the Technical File in the pharmaceutical industry.
 We’ll also provide guidance on how to prepare and maintain it.